 In collaboration with the Walt Whitman Archive, the Lab is working on a project that uses computational tools to explore Whitman’s Leaves of Grass.
 Whitman’s collection of poetry has a unique publication history: it was published in 9 separate editions during Whitman’s lifetime.
 Whitman heavily edited each edition, adding, changing, and deleting material.
 This project seeks to better understand Whitman’s editorial process by examining these changes.
 Currently, we are using topic modeling and sentiment analysis to examine whether the themes and emotional valence of Leaves of Grass transformed between various editions.

 While validating the results of the Syuzhet R software package, the Lab noticed discrepancy between different human-coders on their categorization of positive, negative, and neutral sentences.
 With sentences usually characterized by their ambiguous nature, different readers had a greater tendency to classify sentences as having polar opposite sentiment value.
-A team including researchers from English and Psychology and a collaboration between the Literary Lab and the Center for Brain, Biology, and Behavior is now using fMRI technology to better understand reader-response by collecting and investigating neurological response.
+A team including researchers from English and Psychology is leveraging fMRI technology in the Center for Brain, Biology, and Behavior to better understand reader-response to emotional language.
 The team is now analyzing and comparing fMRI data with demographic data from the pilot stage of the project to understand the relation between reading and affect.

 The Lab has worked on three projects that explore the works of the celebrated American novelist, Willa Cather.
 All of these projects use computational methodologies to mine Cather’s texts, including her fiction, journalism, and correspondences.
 These projects explored questions related to Cather’s style.
 One project examined how Cather’s novelistic style differs from that in her letters and journalistic writing.
 One objective in this project was to identify a core or root style that transcends genre–a complication that is often noted in authorship attribution research.
 A second Cather project examined the extent to which Cather’s novels exemplify her own novelistic ideals.
 In this work, Cather’s prose is held up to the standards of prose style that she articulated in her Ars Poetica “The Novel Démeublé.”
 Finally, a third Cather project employed the tools and techniques of computational authorship attribution in order to reassess the attributions given to a series of anonymous journalistic articles that have been attributed to Cather.
 You can read more about these projects in an article released by the University of Nebraska-Lincoln’s press office: http://news.unl.edu/newsrooms/unltoday/article/lit-lab-project-collects-digital-cather-insights/